linz/basemaps/packages/cli/README.md

 ## Usage -- Screenshots

-Dump the screenshots from basemaps production
+Dump the screenshots from basemaps production, this mainly using for the screenshot validation smoke tests in the basemaps ci/cd process.

 ```bash
 ./bin/bmc.js screenshot